-Final visit today is to Wat Phrathat Cho Hae, which is perhaps the most sacred Buddhist site of Phrae.
+The final visit today is to Wat Phrathat Cho Hae, which is perhaps the most sacred Buddhist site of Phrae.
 A visit to Phrae is not complete without visiting this impressive temple.
-The highlight is the 33-meter-tall Chiang Saen-style Phra that (pagoda), wrapped with bright brass sheets, which enshrines holy relics of Lord Buddha.
+The highlight is the 33-meter-tall Chiang Saen-style Phra that (pagoda), wrapped with bright brass sheets, which enshrines the holy relics of Lord Buddha.

 Overnight will be at the Huan Na Na Resort.

 After breakfast, we will visit the local market of Phrae.
 We love visiting fresh markets.
 There are several old “Gingerbread” houses near the market.
 We will have a look at a few of them.
 Continue to Baan Pa Ngeum, which is well known for “Mo Hom,” the traditional indigo blue shirt.
 You will get an exclusive behind-the-scenes tour of a Mo Hom workshop and learned about the production process.
 You can dye your own Mo Hom shirt!
 This is a fun activity.

 Phrae Muang Phi

 After this, we will visit Phrae Muang Phi, a protected area with strange, eroded rock formations.
 We will walk through the strange and interesting landscape for a while.
 Then it’s time for lunch.
 After lunch, we will continue to Nan.
 Nan used to be an independent kingdom until the early 20th century.
 Primarily local Thai tourists visit this city so that you will see few western visitors.

 We spend the night at the Nan Boutique Hotel.

 Day 4 – Nan